Frederick Henri Kay Henrion: Exhibition design

 After the war, Henrion continued to develop a reputation as an exhibition designer.
 He designed two of the pavilions at the 1951 Festival of Britain: The Country and The Natural Scene.

-Henrion as an Educator
+As educator

 Henrion lectured at the Royal College of Art from 1955 to 1965, and was head of Visual Communication at the London College of Printing from 1976 to 1979.
 He also worked as an art editor for various publications, and contributed to the Council for Industrial Design's Design magazine.

 Affiliations and awards

 Henrion was a member of the Artists' International Association, the Society of Industrial Artists and Designers (later the Chartered Society of Designers), and the Council of Industrial Design; in 1952 he became one of the earliest members of Alliance Graphique Internationale, in which designers from all over the world could meet and share ideas.

 He was elected a Royal Designer for Industry in 1959.
 He was appointed MBE in 1951 and elevated to OBE in 1985.

 Henrion was closely involved with design institutions such as the Council of Industrial Design (later the Design Council) and ICOGRADA (International Council of Graphic Design Associations).